FIEF-nohell/FIEF-nohell/README.md

 i like dark themes, clean code, and chaos (in controlled doses).
 ask me about my "why did i build this" projects.

----

-🛠️ building tools i use
-🔥 breaking things i love
-📈 occasionally learning from it